-&lt;sup>11 V.E.T.S.
+11 V.E.T.S.
 Program, Moorpark College Visit May 7th 2015; Veterans Orientation change.
-The Educational Master Plan directs the Strategic Plan, the Facilities Master Plan, the Strategic Technology Plan, and the Enrollment Plan.
+The Educational Master Plan directs the Strategic Plan, the Facilities Master Plan, the Strategic Technology Plan, and the Enrollment Plan14.

-&lt;sup>12 Variety of Informational Fliers and Orientation Materials
+12 Variety of Informational Fliers and Orientation Materials

-&lt;sup>13 Strategic Plan Accomplishments - Three-Year Summary
+13 Strategic Plan Accomplishments - Three-Year Summary

-The annual Institutional Effectiveness Report provides an update of how well the College is achieving each of the strategic goals and the institutional-set standards for student achievement.
-Data listed in the Institutional Effectiveness Report originate from the California Community College Chancellor's Office Datamart, the Student Success Scorecard, California and Ventura County demographic data, and the VCCCD data system (Banner).
+The annual Institutional Effectiveness Report15 provides an update of how well the College is achieving each of the strategic goals and the institutional-set standards for student achievement.
+Data listed in the Institutional Effectiveness Report originate from the California Community College Chancellor's Office Datamart, the Student Success Scorecard16, California and Ventura County demographic data17, and the VCCCD data system (Banner).
 Through the analysis of these data, the College determines how well it is meeting its mission to prepare students for transfer and/or employment.

 Institutional data are also used in the annual program evaluation and planning processes, which are driven by the mission and linked directly to the strategic goals for the College.
-Enrollment trends, student achievement and completion rates, student satisfaction/perceptions surveys, labor market and employment data, faculty workload, and program productivity are all reported, analyzed, and utilized in the program planning and resource allocation processes.
+Enrollment trends, student achievement and completion rates18, student satisfaction/perceptions surveys19, labor market and employment data, faculty workload, and program productivity are all reported, analyzed, and utilized in the program planning and resource allocation processes.
 The faculty and staff also use assessment results from the Student Learning Outcomes process, monitoring how well students are achieving the competencies measured by institutional-level outcomes, general education outcomes, program-level outcomes and course-level outcomes.

-When deficiencies become apparent, the College identifies corrective measures through specific action plans such as the Student Success Plan, Student Equity Plan, Basic Skills Plan, and annual program plans.
+When deficiencies become apparent, the College identifies corrective measures through specific action plans such as the Student Success Plan20, Student Equity Plan21, Basic Skills Plan, and annual program plans22.